-This is a modular Single Board Computers enclosure.
-The cards that holds the devices are help vertically.
+This is a modular Single Board Computers enclosure for up to 4 devices.
+The device cards are held vertically.
 This design let you service one card without having to remove the cards on top of it like in the previous design (https://www.thingiverse.com/thing:4700165).
 This new design can still hold up to 4 cards containing Raspberry Pi, Arduino’s, ESP32, hard drives, etc. My server case contains a firewall, a DNS and DHCP server and my IOT management system.

 The whole case is powered using a single 12V power brick.
 The cooling of the content of the case is provided using a single 120 mm 12V computer fan.

 You may need some cards not provided yet.
 Feel free to contact me if you need some cards.
 As of today, cards are available for a Raspberry Pi 3/4 and buck converters.
 It holds up to 3 XL4005 based buck converter to supply the Raspberry Pis.